Transcript

 Anant Sharma: 14:01

-But the hero’s journey, you know, it’s a famous narrative arc, you know, without tension, there is no triumph, you know.
-So see so you need to get and and you realize when you get to the end that it’s been about the journey, it’s not been about the place you’re trying to get to.
-And so I think I think luxury has a sort of plays maybe like a noble role today, which is how can we just start from across every touch point, slowing the cadence, creating positive affirmation, positive reflection, getting people to stop and see what they might otherwise not.
-English heritage have these signs that they experimented with in some of their um in some of their estates that instead of saying don’t walk on the grass, say take off your shoes and stand barefoot on where history happened.
-And it it’s just a reframe, isn’t it?
-Yeah but it’s one that people can have a far better time of what they’re there to do, which is not just consume the environment but connect with the environment.
+But the hero’s journey — it’s a famous narrative arc — without tension, there is no triumph.
+So you realize when you get to the end that it’s been about the journey, it’s not been about the place you’re trying to get to.
+And so I think luxury plays a noble role today, which is how can we, across every touchpoint, slow the cadence, creating positive affirmation, positive reflection, getting people to stop and see what they might otherwise not.
+English Heritage have these signs that they experimented with in some of their estates — instead of saying don’t walk on the grass, they say take off your shoes and stand barefoot on where history happened.
+And it’s just a reframe, isn’t it?
+But it’s one where people can have a far better time of what they’re there to do, which is not just consume the environment but connect with the environment.

 Tom Marchant: 15:16

-Yeah, I think that’s it’s funny actually.
-We you talk about the role of good guides in some of the the journeys you take, uh or whether some people say, Well, I don’t need a guide if I’m gonna be trekking through, you know, say it’s part of the you know, up in Leti, like in northern India, you know, and uh and but we we work we we do a lot of uh business up there and there’s the the village walks and it’s amazing to be to be guided and you can do it without guides.
-But I’m speaking from personal experience, and there was one day I was there many, many years ago, and I said, Oh I’ll I’ll just hike myself from this point to this point, and Tommy Image is great, but I just didn’t have any of the context or stuff the places I was walking through, you know, and uh and a guidebook doesn’t have that, and then when you had someone beside you who could bring that place to life and make you think about it more and connect more, it made a difference.
-And whether that’s through someone or whether it’s through language of science, I just think there is yeah, it slows you down, uh, and you take more from it.
-I mean, the actually the relationships that people have built, our clients with guides around the world, it feels like they’ve become extended family members, actually.
+Yeah, it’s funny actually.
+You talk about the role of good guides in some of the journeys you take, or whether some people say, well, I don’t need a guide if I’m going to be trekking through — say, up in Leh, in northern India — and we do a lot of business up there.
+There are the village walks and it’s amazing to be guided, and you can do it without guides.
+But I’m speaking from personal experience.
+There was one day I was there many, many years ago, and I said I’d just hike myself from this point to this point, and the imagery is great, but I just didn’t have any of the context of the places I was walking through.
+And a guidebook doesn’t have that either.
+But when you had someone beside you who could bring that place to life and make you think about it more and connect more, it made a difference.
+And whether that’s through someone or through the language of signs, I just think it slows you down and you take more from it.
+I mean, the relationships that people have built — our clients with guides around the world — it feels like they’ve become extended family members, actually.
 But I think that’s because of the stories they tell and the connections they foster.

 Anant Sharma: 16:31